-Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, and 2016.
+Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 If you are using an earlier version (Word 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Word, click here: Using the GotoButton Field.

 Using the GotoButton Field

-One of the fields included in Word simulates the Go To command, which is available from the Edit menu.
+One of the fields included in Word simulates the Go To command, which is available by pressing F5.
 This feature allows you to define a field that will appear as a "button" in your document.
 If the user double-clicks on the field, then Word jumps to the location in the document specified by the field.
 The syntax for the field is as follows:

 GotoButton Location Display